guitarino/guitarino.github.io/blogposts/accessor-pattern.md

 * It slightly pollutes the namespace, because you have to assign the private storage to `this._` or alike, but there's probably no other way to do this.

-## The problem
+## A problem

-The problem with this method is that, in case of prototypal inheritance, if both child and parent use the same property name for the private access function (in this example, `this._`), then the parent's private properties cannot be accessed within parent's prototype, because `this._` will refer to child's private access function.
+A minor problem with this method is that, in case of prototypal inheritance, if both child and parent use the same property name for the private access function (in this example, `this._`), then the parent's private properties cannot be accessed within parent's prototype, because `this._` will refer to child's private access function.
 Here's what I mean,

 ```javascript
 // Note: this Gist is to show a problem with accessor pattern